-In this section we review common changes that may take place in later life and the importance of cultivating a positive attitude for successful aging.
+In this education module, we review common changes that may take place in later life and the importance of cultivating a positive attitude for successful aging.
 Included is a review of what you can do as a caregiver to support and encourage healthy and independent aging.

 Topic Quick Links – Click on a topic below to go to that area of the page.